-Lynne Anderson and Bobby Gaglini, the duo behind Flat Iron Pottery.
+Lynne Gaglini and Bobby Gaglini, the duo behind Flat Iron Pottery.

-Flat Iron Pottery (right now) is made up of very tight team of two: head potter Lynne Anderson, and her fiance Bobby Gaglini who handles the less glamorous web development and fulfillment sides of the business.
+Flat Iron Pottery (right now) is made up of very tight team of two: head potter Lynne Gaglini, and her husband Bobby Gaglini who handles the less glamorous web development and fulfillment sides of the business.
 Both grew up in the Boston, Massachusetts area, but now call Los Angeles their home.
 The clay you find is vastly different between the two areas!

 Here's a note from the author herself:

 I began learning how to throw back in 2015 and fell in love with it.
 My body and mind craved a creative outlet and I loved the challenge of learning something new.
 Going to the studio isn't just a chance to make something beautiful, it's also an opportunity to release the stress built up over the week.
 There's something so wonderful about getting muddy and sculpting an amorphous lump of clay into a utilitarian work of art.

 My goal is to make pieces that remain functional, but also feel good in your hands.
 My belief is that you should love the pottery pieces in your household, and that everyone should have stoneware that is both useful and beautiful.
 My pottery knowledge is ever growing, and as I grow wiser, the breadth of my work will grow in turn.